-IG Markets leverage varies depending on the regulation that applied to the territory their client is based on.
+Likewise, IG Markets forex leverage varies depending on the regulation that applied to the territory their client is based on.

-Looks at the table what needs to be understood is that the ‘stop’ slippage should be low (i.e. closer to 100%) and the ‘limit’ slippage should be higher (i.e. close to %0).
+What needs to be understood is that the ‘stop’ slippage should be low (i.e. closer to 100%) and the ‘limit’ slippage should be higher (i.e. close to 0%).
 IG uses algorithms that use ‘asymmetric’ logic when executing trades which helps them achieve ideal execution levels.